Hasuzawa/pizzeria_system/README.md

 ## About
 This is a full stack svelte-django project for odering pizza online.
 The backend uses PostgreSQL as database.
 This is not meant for production, but it demonstrates how to set up a basic order app.
+The admin page has statistics on how many times each ingredient has been ordered.
+In a real setting, the data can be further processed for market analysis.

 ## Blueplan
 <details open>